Full-time student, part-time worker? Know your employment rights

 Can international students work part time?

 If your student immigration permission allows you to take employment, you can work up to 20 hours (in some cases, up to 10 hours) a week during term-time and full-time during the holidays and on work placements.
+For more information, check out our guide for international students, including visas and permits

 Zero hours contracts